Loch Raven Reservoir: Bridges

 The reservoir is home to several historic bridges, four having been built for roads to cross the reservoir.
-Loch Raven Drive's original bridge was built in 1906 on a dangerous road that included a hairpin turn which caused many accidents.
+Loch Raven Drive's original bridge, the Yellott Bridge, also known as Bridge #1, was built in 1906 on a dangerous road that included a hairpin turn which caused many accidents.
+A cold case involving the disappearance of Ohio business executive Wilbur C. French dating from November 29, 1977 was solved on July 16, 1984, when Baltimore County Police divers, who had been searching the 80 feet deep waters below the bridge for a stolen motorcycle, discovered a 1977 Chevrolet Monte Carlo lying on its side in the mud at the bottom.
+On raising the vehicle out of the water, police found the remains of Mr. French, who had rented the car at Washington National Airport upon flying in for a business trip, behind the wheel.
 In 1988 the bridge was removed in favor of a safer bridge.

-The second bridge was built in 1914 on Maryland 146 and known as the Matthews Bridge.
+The second bridge was built in 1914 on Maryland 146 and known as the Matthews Bridge, or Bridge #2.
 The Matthews Bridge was demolished in 1978 in favor of a more modern bridge.

 The third bridge is the Old Paper Mill Bridge, built in 1922 on Maryland 145 in place of a covered bridge that once stood there.
 An accompanying span was built in 2001 that now handles road traffic, but the 1922 bridge has been preserved for recreational use.

 The final bridge is on Warren Rd.
-The bridge was built in 1923 and still in use to this day.
+The bridge was built in 1923 and still in use to this day, although scheduled for replacement.

 On October 26, 1958 one of the bridges was the site of a UFO sighting when two men in a car approached the bridge and reported seeing a "large, flat egg-shaped object" hovering above the bridge.
 Then the two men felt a burning sensation on their skin after the odd object left and were examined at a local hospital.
 This case was investigated by Project Blue Book.

 Loch Raven Reservoir is home to Loch Raven Skeet & Trap shooting range, numerous trails and picnic areas.
 Visitors can also go fishing or boat in their personal watercraft, and boats may also be rented dockside.
 The reservoir also has running trails and a frisbee golf course.
 In addition to these trails, on weekends Loch Raven Drive between Morgan Mill Road and Providence Road are closed to cars to allow use by pedestrians.
 However, because the reservoir is used to provide drinking water, swimming in it is prohibited.
 Officers of the Watershed Police of the Baltimore City Department of Public Works patrol the reservoir and its surroundings.